-There is an extensive and varied menu of opportunities, within the student club body, designed to motivate Abu Dhabi University students.
-There is also the opportunity to suggest and create new activities and for students to feel as though they are free to illustrate their culture, interests, and passions.
+There is an extensive and varied menu of clubs for students to become active and involved in on campus ranging from arts, culture, and humanitarianism to professional and social.
+The clubs are designed to motivate Abu Dhabi University students and provide them with opportunities to expand their leadership skills.
+There is also the opportunity to suggest and create new clubs and for students to illustrate their culture, interests, and passions.

-Leadership Program
+· Leadership & Volunteer Program

-Students are encouraged to volunteer in SEO, ADU and the outside community while also working with corporates through cross-generational working and CSR initiatives.
+Students are encouraged to volunteer in SEO, ADU and the outside community while also working with corporate organizations through cross-generational work and CSR initiatives.
 Several tiers of 'leaders' are supported and will be given rewards through training, development, university exchange and International volunteering opportunities.

-Throughout SEO's several developments, leadership and empowerment programs students are given the opportunity to make informed and proactive decisions, therefore, implementing positive change in their own lives, healthily spilling over into their ADU community.
-By empowering and enriching our students SEO assist the faculty and administration by helping students' create their best self.
+Also included in SEO's signature programming are leadership and empowerment workshops.
+Students are given the opportunity to make informed and proactive decisions therefore, implementing positive change in their own lives, healthily spilling over into their ADU community.
+By empowering and enriching our students.

+SEO assist the faculty and administration by helping students create their best self.